 Earth Tools/Hoss Multi-row Vegetable Seeders

-This system is based on the American-made Hoss “deluxe” seeders, which feature a large steel drive wheel and “disc”-style openers – great for not plugging up when there is some fibrous organic matter (cover crop, vegetable residue) in the soil.
+This system is based on the American-made Hoss “deluxe” seeders, which feature a large steel drive wheel and “disc”-style openers – great for not plugging up when there is some fibrous organic matter (cover crop, vegetable residue) present in the tilled soil (yes, the soil must be worked before using this type of seeder…this is NOT a “no-till” seeder!).
 While not quite as precise as the Korean Jang seeders, these are MUCH more adaptable to a full range of seed sizes, and MUCH more affordable.

 Each seeder unit comes with the following “standard” seed plates (any of which can be ordered individually if you need replacements eventually):

-In late 2018, BCS America began offering a version of this Hoss seeder, but as you can see on the BCS America website, their version costs almost twice as much per row-unit!!
-A large reason for this is that they have gone to the trouble & expense of adding a SECOND wheel the the front of the seeder..They claim that this “press wheel” is needed to “make way for the coulter disc”.
-Simply put, we did not find this to be the case; one of the advantages of rolling disk-coulters is that they are less picky about what the soil looks like in front of them.
-What we DO know is that adding a “3rd set of wheels” (1: Tractor wheels, 2: “press” wheels, and 3: rear seeder-drive-wheels) makes it WAY more complicated to adjust the seeder so that BOTH sets of seeder wheels have the correct ground pressure…which is one of the reasons our seeder design does NOT use the extra wheel.
-(Curiously, BCS America also implies that their Draw Bar/frame design results in the seeders being “closer to the tractor wheels”…not sure what they’re comparing to, but their design is certainly NOT “shorter” than ours.)
-PLUS, our exclusive frame design allows mirco-adjustment of the height the ENTIRE frame at once (see photo above), so on the Earth Tools version, you don’t have to adjust each individual seeder to get the ground-contact angle set “right”, like you would on the BCS version.
+Why we mention this: In late 2018, BCS America began offering a version of this Hoss seeder, but as you can see on the BCS America website, their version costs almost twice as much per row-unit!!
+A large reason for this is that they have gone to the trouble & expense of adding a small SECOND wheel the the front of the seeder…They have claimed that this “press wheel” is needed to “make way for the coulter discs”.
+Simply put: We did not find this to be the case; one of the advantages of rolling disk-coulters is that they are less picky about what the soil looks like in front of them.
+Another thing we DO know is that adding a “3rd set of wheels” (1: Tractor wheels, 2: “press” wheels, and 3: rear seeder-drive-wheels) makes it MUCH more complicated to adjust the seeder so that both FRONT AND REAR sets of seeder wheels have the correct ground pressure…which is one of the reasons our seeder design does NOT use the extra wheel.
+(Curiously, BCS America also implies that their Draw Bar/frame design results in the seeders being “closer in to the tractor wheels”…not sure what they’re comparing to, but their design is certainly NOT “closer” than ours.)
+PLUS, our exclusive frame design allows mirco-adjustment of the height the ENTIRE frame at once (see photo above), so on the Earth Tools version, you don’t have to adjust each individual seeder to get the ground-contact angle set “right”, like you do on the BCS version.

 For best results with this seeder (or any other multi-row seeder), the bed should be prepared with either a power harrow (which comes with a press-roller in the rear already) OR a tiller equipped with a roller to press the bed out firm and flat.
 Trying to use multi-row seeders on beds that are not level or too “fluffy” can be frustrating, because the individual seeders will “skip” if a rear seeder-drive-wheel comes off the ground because it hit a “low” spot compared to the seeders next to it.
 HOWEVER, WE DO OFFER SOMETHING TO HELP WITH THIS: We have introduced “treads” that can be clamped on to the seeder drive wheels to give them better traction in soft / less level soils.
 (See below for pricing info)